 Studies on brain development have established that the human brain does not fully mature until the mid-20s.
 The part of the brain that inhibits impulses and enables one to plan, make decisions, and form judgments does not fully develop until years later.

 Teens are also more susceptible to peer pressure and are more likely to do something risky when friends are present than when they are alone.
 This is why the risk of getting into an accident is much greater when a teen driver has a number of teen passengers with him.

 Proliferation Of Distracting Technology

 Mobile phone use by teens is growing every year.
-Being connected with their peers via the mobile phone has become the norm for teens.
-Unfortunately this need to be connected does not stop when they get into a car.
+Constant connection is a part of the norm for teens these days.
 Mobile phone usage while driving is not limited to teens.
 Many adults also have this problem and have been in accidents as a result.
 However the teen’s lack of experience increases this risk.

 Lack Of Seat Belt Use

 Roughly 55% of teens aged between 13 and 20 who died in car accidents in 2012 were not wearing seat belts.
 Seat belt use among teens is lower than any other age group.
 Seat belt use drops even further when teens in a car consume alcohol.